dianamindroc/smlm/Readme.md

-### PhD Project _"Towards enhanced particle for single-molecule localization microscopy using geometric deep learning"_
+### PhD Project _"Towards enhanced particle averaging for single-molecule localization microscopy using geometric deep learning"_

 This repository contains scripts, notebooks and helper functions for the "Towards enhanced particle averaging for single-molecule localization microscopy using geometric deep learning".